WebAssembly/component-model/design/mvp/Explainer.md

 | Canonical ABI signature    | `[subtask:i32] -> []`    |

 The `subtask.drop` built-in removes the indicated [subtask] from the current component instance's table, trapping if the subtask hasn't returned.

-(See [`canon_subtask_drop`] in the Canonical ABI explainer for details.)
+For details, see [`canon_subtask_drop`] in the Canonical ABI explainer.

 ###### 🔀 `stream.new` and `future.new`